Consequences of the failure of equipartition for the p-V behavior of liquid water and the hydration free energy components of a small protein: Conclusions

 A long time-step for integrating the equations of motion leads to the breakdown of equipartition in describing water.
 The rapid angular motion of water relative to the translation of the center-of-mass ensures that the rotational relaxation occurs at a far shorter time scale than the translation relaxation.
 This physics imposes a fundamental limit on how long a time-step one can use for correctly capturing the temporal evolution of fluctuations, as is required for adhering to the fluctuation-dissipation relation.

 The breakdown of equipartition leads to the translation modes being hotter than the rotational modes, a deviation that is amplified as the time-step is increased.
 As a consequence, at constant pressure, the volume is larger for longer time-step.
-The deviation in the partial molar volume will necessarily introduce uncontrolled $p-V$ errors in the folding free energy landscape.
+For a protein dissolved in water, the deviation in the partial molar volume will necessarily introduce uncontrolled $p-V$ errors in the folding free energy landscape.

 The $\delta t$ artifact also impacts the interaction between the protein and solvent.
 For the BBA protein, the error introduced in the electrostatic plus vdW contribution to the hydration free energy can easily exceed the folding free energy.
 Thus, too long a time-step introduces errors in the interaction contribution, further obfuscating the resolution of the free energy landscape.